10 Hacks for Homesteading with Almost No Money

 Planting during the winter season can be quite tricky.
 The frozen water may damage the seedlings and also makes tilling the soil a challenge.
 You can however thaw the soil by placing black polythene/plastic over the soil.
 The covering will warm the soil allowing the ice to freeze and also moistening the soil.

 Though it seems convenient and saves time, using the dish washing or laundry machine consumes a substantial amount of energy.
 It also emits compounds that are damaging to the environment.
 Make your utensils and clothes clean and sparkly by soaking them in water for some minutes.
 Thereafter wash gently and rinse with clean water and bleach solution.
 (4-6 drops unscented bleach per gallon.)

 You can also use a non-electric clothing washer.
-This one is less than $50 and requires no electricity.
+This one requires no electricity.
 It is a simple hand crank.

 Live off the Grid

 Energy costs are ever-increasing.
 However, you can still enjoy quality electricity while living off the grid.
 All you need is to make your own photo-voltaic (PV) cells or solar panels and wind turbines.
 Use the right 12 -volt DC motors that can be found in the many electronics in the home to create a roof mounted wind electricity generator.

 The above hacks are simple and suitable for both experienced and inexperienced homesteaders.
 The goal of the hacks is to make life simple, easy but still comfortable.
 In the long run, you are able to live with what you have, reduce unnecessary spending or wastage, and also use your skills and creativity to improvise.
 Besides improving your life, you also improve that of the community and environment.

 If you enjoyed this article, please click the link to vote for my site at Top Prepper Websites!
 Thanks